General Information

 Figure 2 shows a schematic lateral view of the bridge.

 There are two pylons (1 and 2) and one intermediate support.
 A pylon consists of a two-pile (RC) bent and a steel portal frame; the intermediate support consists of a two-pile (RC) bent.
 There is an eccentricity (e) between the two-pile bent and the portal frame of pylon 2; e ≅ 0.4 m, and the main span s ≅ 9 m.
-The hanger-less main cables are anchored at the girders' ends, connected to the top ends of the pylons and the mid-span region.
+The hanger-less main cables are made of steel wire ropes, are anchored at the girders' ends, and are connected to the top ends of the pylons and the mid-span region.
 Figure 3 shows a bottom view of the bridge.

 The girder consists of two rectangular hollow sections placed one on top of the other and joined by intermittent welding.
 The cross-beams are made of C-channels, and the deck consists of transverse C-channels and longitudinal timber boards.
 Figure 4 shows the connection between the main cable and the mid-span region.